 - Consider and develop links with clinical areas and community settings that are not routinely used for student learning, such as primary care, GP practices and care homes.
 This can provide a ‘spoke’ placement or a specialist placement for senior students.

 Agreements can be put in place for reciprocal placements with partners including social care or primary care, either locally or across the ICS to provide further opportunities.
+There is also specific information available on student nurse placements in social care settings.

 - Provide placements on a weekend within services that operate over seven-days.
 Register students onto e-rostering systems to enable you to view the distribution of learners and help to ensure that placements are evenly distributed across settings and shift patterns.